VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 See [conditional bindings](./extra.md#when) for more details on the usage.
 :::

-### Describe Bindings
+### Search Bindings

-Command: `whichkey.describeBindings`
+Command: `whichkey.searchBindings`

 Description:
 This is similar to [helm-descbinds](https://github.com/emacs-helm/helm-descbinds) which can search and execute the binding ([vscode-which-key#12](https://github.com/VSpaceCode/vscode-which-key/issues/12)).
-Note that it will only shows described bindings menu for the currently displayed bindings (and its sub-bindings).
+Note that you can only search bindings menu for the currently displayed which-key bindings and their sub-bindings.

 ### Show Transient